wazo-platform/wazo-doc/source/system/dhcp/dhcp.rst

 DHCP Server
 *******************

-XiVO includes a DHCP server used for assisting in the provisioning of phones and other devices.
+Wazo includes a DHCP server used for assisting in the provisioning of phones and other devices.
 (See :ref:`Basic Configuration <dhcpd-config>` for the basic setup).
 This section contains additional notes on how to configure more advanced options that may be helpful when integrating the server with different VOIP subnets.